 The severity of heartburn does not necessarily indicate actual injury to the esophagus.
 For example, Barrett's esophagus, which causes precancerous changes in the esophagus, may only trigger a few symptoms, especially in elderly people.
 On the other hand, people can have severe heartburn but suffer no damage in their esophagus.

 Dyspepsia.
-Up to half of GERD patients have dyspepsia, a syndrome that consists of the following:
+Nearly half of GERD patients have dyspepsia, a syndrome that consists of: